mmswflow-upb/MA-Project/README.md

 this is because the community is pretty small and I had to try a couple different modules until I found an actual working one.

-The toughest part was creating the logic for my project, since I had to expect input both from a tactile physical remote and an application on the PC simultaneously.
+The toughest part was coming up with the logic for my project, since I had to expect input both from a tactile physical remote and an application on the PC simultaneously.
 This part took the longest time to finish, because I had to connect my MCU to my laptop each time I tested the feature.